Chabad messianism: Support

 In 1998, a group of rabbis signed a Jewish legal ordinance (psak din) declaring Menachem Schneerson the Jewish Messiah.
-Its signatories include several non-Habad Orthodox and Hasidic rabbis such as Ya'akov Yosef (affiliated with Shas), Aaron Leifer (the late Rabbi of Nadvorna-Safed), Eliyahu Shmuel Schmerler (Rosh Yeshiva of Sanz and member of the Mif'al Hashas), Ahron Rosenfeld of Pinsk-Karlin and Yaakov Menachem Rabinowitz of Biala.
+Its signatories include several non-Chabad Orthodox and Hasidic rabbis such as Ya'akov Yosef (affiliated with Shas), Aaron Leifer (Rabbi of Nadvorna-Safed), Eliyahu Shmuel Schmerler (Rosh Yeshiva of Sanz and member of the Mif'al Hashas), Ahron Rosenfeld of Pinsk-Karlin and Yaakov Menachem Rabinowitz of Biala.

 Opposition

 The reaction of Torah scholars to the idea that Schneerson could be the Messiah varied.
 During his life, numerous rabbis and Jewish leaders expressed their views that Menachem Mendel Schneerson had the potential to be the Messiah of the generation.
 There has been a general decline in that view since his death.
 Within three years, David Berger reports that "an overwhelming majority" of Rabbis criticized the belief.

 Long time critics of Schneerson from Bnei Brak in Israel have been the most vocal in their criticism of Schneerson and Chabad.
 The most notable of these critics was Elazar Shach, the rosh yeshiva of the Ponevezh yeshiva.
 Shach was a known critic of Schneerson and the Chabad movement.
 He repeatedly attacked Schneerson and his followers on a number of issues, including messianism.
 When people became more vocal about the possibility of Schneerson being the Messiah, Shach advocated a complete boycott of Chabad.
 Other Bnei Brak leaders, including Chaim Shaul Karelitz, the former av bet din of the She'erit Yisrael Kashrut organization of Bnei Brak, and Yaakov Weinberg, a rosh yeshiva of Yeshivas Ner Yisroel, have also spoken negatively of those who wish Schneerson would be the Messiah.

 In America, numerous Litvish leaning rabbanim have also spoken negatively of this form of messianism, including Elya Svei, Aharon Feldman, Shlomo Miller, Moshe Heinemann and Chaim Dov Keller, who all issued harsh criticism.
 Feldman, quoting Maimonides, states that "Even someone who is worthy of being Mashiach, if he is killed, it is certain that he is not Mashiach."
 Feldman claims that anyone that can believe that the last Lubavitcher Rebbe is worthy of being the Messiah has a "compromised judgment" and is "ignorant of Torah."